kitewu/open-md-checker/README.md

 #### Customer configuration

-Note: In order to facilitate the user to integrate the configuration into the package.json file, after loading the configuration file, the configuration will be read from the 'open-md-lint' field, so the specific configuration should be included in the 'open-md-lint' field, for example:
+Note: In order to facilitate the user to integrate the configuration into the package.json file, after loading the configuration file, the configuration will be read from the `open-md-lint` field, so the specific configuration should be included in the `open-md-lint` field, for example:

 ```json
 {